 The party says it feels the electoral process is fundamentally flawed.

-Renamo and the governing Frelimo party fought against each other during Mozambique's 16-year brutal civil war, which ended in 1992.'Tired of persecution'
+Renamo and the governing Frelimo party fought against each other during Mozambique's 16-year brutal civil war, which ended in 1992.

 The police said one woman and four officers died in the raid in Muxengue and 10 policemen were injured.